rchain-community/rchain-api/README.md

 ## Run the integration test

+_TODO: refine this test to tell a story._

 Run `rnodeAPI.js` with _host_ and _port_ arguments, as in: `node rnodeAPI.js rnode-test.rhobot.net 50000`.

 You should see something like: